 - Mrs. Twombly from Littlest Pet Shop (2012), kung-fu quilting champion.
 She hasn't performed any of it since 1969, but she is still agile enough to teach it.
 Mrs. Twombly is also very good at navigating the streets of her home city and can perform precise drifting maneuvers.

-- Wilma Flinstone's mother, Mrs. Slaghoople, is another one of the "beat you with her purse" types, and her purse is made of rock.
+- The Flintstones: Wilma Flinstone's mother, Mrs. Slaghoople, is another one of the "beat you with her purse" types, and her purse is made of rock.

 - Nanny Smurf of The Smurfs is one tough old Smurfette.